enkryptai/helm-charts/README.md

-#  EnkryptAI Helm Charts

-This repository contains Helm charts for deploying the **EnkryptAI stack** — including the core platform and supporting services — on AWS using **CloudFormation** and **Amazon EKS**.

----

 # **EnkryptAI Stack Deployment Prerequisites**

-This document outlines the infrastructure and configuration requirements for deploying the **EnkryptAI stack** on an existing Kubernetes cluster.
+### This document outlines the infrastructure and configuration requirements for deploying the **EnkryptAI stack** on an existing Kubernetes cluster.
 ---

 ## 1. GPU Node Group (Guardrails)